askmike/gekko/docs/Configuring_gekko.md

 - MACD
 - PPO

-Open up the config.js file again and look at this part:
+Open up the config.js file again and configure at this part:

     config.tradingAdvisor = {
       enabled: true,